-- Chapter 1 presents the carrier models, their components and their technical specifications. - Chapter 2 provides safety information for operating, maintaining and troubleshooting the carrier. - Chapter 3 provides operating principles and procedures. - Chapter 4 provides maintenance information and procedures. - Chapter 5 provides troubleshooting information and procedures. - Chapter 6 provides the operating method in case of an accident or equipment breakdown. - Chapter 7 provides information about taking the carrier in and out of storage. - Chapter 8 provides information for disassembling and disposing of the carrier. - Diagrams contains the hydraulic and pneumatic diagrams. - Authorized distributors and service providers contains a list of authorized distributors and service providers.
+- Chapter 1 presents the carrier models, their components and their technical specifications. - Chapter 2 provides safety information for operating, maintaining and troubleshooting the carrier. - Chapter 3 provides operating principles and procedures. - Chapter 4 provides maintenance information and procedures. - Chapter 5 provides troubleshooting information and procedures. - Chapter 6 provides the operating method in case of an accident or equipment breakdown. - Chapter 7 provides information about taking the carrier in and out of storage. - Chapter 8 provides information for disassembling and disposing of the carrier. - Chapter 9 contains information about the accessories that can be used with the equipment. - Authorized distributors and service providers contains a list of authorized distributors and service providers.